MicrosoftDocs/VBA-Docs/api/Publisher.Document.PageSetup.md

 ## Remarks

 You can only use the **PageSetup** property when printing multiple pages on a single sheet of printer paper.
-If the page size is greater than half the paper size, Microsoft Publisher will display an error.
+If the page size is greater than half the paper size, Microsoft Publisher displays an error.

 ## Example

 This example specifies page setup options for a publication with multiple publication pages printed on each sheet of printer paper.

 ```vb
 Sub SetTopMargin()